st0rmw1ndz/itunes-rpc/README.md

 ## What needs to work?

-- More uploader support, and use a proper uploader abstract class system
+- More image uploader support, and use a proper uploader abstract class system
+  - Platforms to be added: [OwO]("https://whats-th.is"), [Catbox]("https://catbox.moe").
 - Configuration options, such as the image to use when idling, and the idling string
 - Command line interface to provide options as well